MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-manifest.md

 > [!NOTE]
 > Use manifest version 1.5 or higher to implement the `webApplicationInfo` property.

 The application ID URI that you registered in Azure AD is configured with the scope of the API you exposed.
-Configure your app's subdomain URI in `resource` to ensure that the authentication request using `getAuthToken()` is from the domain given in Teams app manifest.
+Configure your app's subdomain URI in `resource` to ensure that the authentication request using `getAuthToken()` is from the domain given in app manifest.

 For more information, see [webApplicationInfo](../../../resources/schema/manifest-schema.md#webapplicationinfo).

-## To configure Teams app manifest
+## To configure app manifest

 1. Open the tab app project.
 2. Open the manifest folder.